If you can't find the answer you are looking for, please feel free to contact us.

 What does QATSIF stand for?

 The Queensland Aboriginal and Torres Strait Islander Foundation.
-It is a not-for-profit organisation which aims to support Year 11 and 12 Aboriginal and Torres Strait Islander students to complete their QCE (Queensland Certificate of Education).
+It is a perpetual charitable trust which aims to support Year 11 and 12 Aboriginal and Torres Strait Islander students to complete their QCE (Queensland Certificate of Education).

 How is QATSIF administered?

 QATSIF’s work is overseen by the QATSIF Board of Advice.
 The QATSIF Board of Advice is made up of both prominent Aboriginal and Torres Strait Islander people and other influential community members.
-The day to day operations of QATSIF are done by the QATSIF Secretariat, which is currently made up of a Secretariat Director and three full and part-time QATSIF Project Officers.
+The day to day operations of QATSIF are overseen by the QATSIF Secretariat staff.
+The QATSIF Secretariat is currently made up of a Secretariat Director and three full and part-time QATSIF Project Officers.
 The Public Trustee of Queensland assists QATSIF by providing financial and human resources support.